 Common lobelias or particularly L. erinus are often seen as summer bedding plants with abundant tiny flowers of white, blue, purple, and red.
 Some varieties form mounds, others cascade so they could be seen sprawling from containers too.
 They do like the sun but overexposure does its damage (3).

 Most lobelias are annuals in areas with extreme climates but this allows for a change of varieties each flowering season.
 Some of the astounding kinds are ‘Blue Fountain’ with dark blue petals and white center, ‘Crystal Palace’ with its royal blue flowers and reddish leaves, and ‘Rosamund’ with delicate crimson red blossoms.

-Mandevillas are among the summer plants that grow as vines and produce incredible tropical flowers.
+Mandevillas are among the summer plants that grow as flowering vines.
 They came from South Africa where they can reach up to 6 meters in height but in colder areas of America and England, they only grow about 2 meters tall.
 Still, they produce showy trumpet-like flowers in various colors.